-On , Fang's board of directors approved the distribution of the issued and outstanding Class A ordinary shares (including those represented by ADSs) in our company on the basis of a dividend distribution of (1) [one] Class A ordinary share[s] for every one Fang ordinary shares (whether a Fang Class A ordinary share or a Fang Class B ordinary share), and (2) ADS[s] for every one Fang ADSs, in each case held on record as of p.m., U.S. Eastern Time, on .
-Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares will be re-designated as Class B ordinary shares.
+On May 2, 2019, Fang's board of directors approved the distribution of the issued and outstanding Class A ordinary shares (including those represented by ADSs) in our company on the basis of a dividend distribution of (1) one Class A ordinary share for every one Fang ordinary shares (whether a Fang Class A ordinary share or a Fang Class B ordinary share), and (2) one ADS for every five Fang ADSs, in each case held on record as of p.m., U.S. Eastern Time, on Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares will be re-designated as Class B ordinary shares.
 The separation and distribution is subject to the satisfaction or waiver of certain conditions.
 We cannot provide any assurances that Fang will complete the separation and distribution.
 For a more detailed description of these conditions, see "-Conditions to the Separation and Distribution."